Source materials for "Conversations With Crazy Horse" by Bruce Brown

 Nor did Custer's men do what the circumstances desperately demanded, which was to reunite with the troops under Marcus Reno and/or Frederick Benteen.
 History demonstrates this was their only chance for survival, but after the charge at Medicine Tail Coulee was thrown back, Custer's men didn't continue the attack, and they didn't maneuver for reinforcement either.

-If Custer was still compos mentis and commanding his men, it is impossible to imagine him meekly allowing a handful of defenders to both thwart his attack on the village AND prevent any him from taking any further action to support or reinforce Reno, especially since he already knew from four of his scouts -- Hairy Moccasin, Goes Ahead, White Man Runs Him and Fred Gerard -- that the 112 Seventh Cavalry troopers he sent with Reno badly needed his support.
+If Custer was still compos mentis and commanding his men, it is impossible to imagine him meekly allowing a handful of defenders to both thwart his attack on the village AND prevent any him from taking any further action to support or reinforce Reno and his men.

-These were 112 of CUSTER's men, 112 men Custer had ordered to charge the combined Sioux and Cheyenne village on the Little Bighorn River, an encampment White Man Runs Him called "the biggest Indian camp I have ever seen."
-From the intelligence he had received, Custer knew Reno and his men were out-numbered by more than 10-to-1.
-Without the support Custer had promised them, these men were on a suicide mission.
+Part 8 -- 112 Men...THESE WERE 112 of CUSTER's men, 112 men Custer had ordered to charge the huge Sioux and Cheyenne village on the Little Bighorn River, an encampment White Man Runs Him called "the biggest Indian camp I have ever seen."

 By the time Custer led the charge down Medicine Tail Coulee, the time for waiting was over.
 The battle was raging and Custer knew from his scouts that Reno's men were literally getting annihilated.
 He had asked these 112 men to bleed for him; now they were bleeding and they badly needed the support he promised them.

-So what happened?
-This was the moment on the battlefield that Custer lived for, when everything was on the line and great glory was there to be won.
 Why didn't Custer continue his attack at Medicine Tail Coulee when he had the element of surprise and a virtually undefended ford in front of him?

-Or alternately, why didn't Custer maneuver to join forces with Reno and reinforce his beleaguered command when Custer knew from FOUR of his scouts that Reno's men were in big trouble?
+Or alternately, why didn't Custer maneuver to join forces with Reno and directly reinforce his beleaguered command when Custer knew from FOUR of his scouts that Reno's men were in big trouble?

 This is the central enigma of the Battle of the Little Bighorn -- why did Custer apparently freeze at the crucial moment in the battle?
 Did Custer lose his nerve?
 Or perhaps his mind?

-Part 5 -- Custer did NOT freeze...
+Part 9 -- Custer did NOT freeze...

 Curley said that when the Indian village came in sight, "Custer appeared very much elated, and ordered the bugles to sound a charge."
 Seventh Cavalry trooper Peter Thompson also described how he and the rest of Custer's command began to charge on sight of the village.